aw2802/graphql-server/README.md

 }
 ```

-Typically in the query, a type is defined (`query` or `mutation`) to indicate operation to be performed.
+Typically in the query, a statement is defined (`query` or `mutation`) to indicate operation to be performed.
 Then a field (`user` in the example) is defined to indicate which set of data is to be retrieved or manipulated.
-In the example above, a user object would be returned
+In the example above, a user object would be returned.

 The parenthesis contains any arguments that are supposed to be provided.
 In this case it's `id: <id_int>`.

 Lastly, the statement must define what information we want to retrieve.
-In this case id, username, and last_login *only* get returned.
+Id, username, and last_login would *only* get returned regardless if any other information is assoicated with the field (`user`).

 The GraphQL response would look like this: